Home › How Litigation Costs Behave > When information arrives too late to change directionWhen information arrives too late to change direction

 These decisions are made within an incomplete information environment.

-The structure therefore contains a timing gap.
+The structure contains a timing separation between decision and information.

 Mechanism